SantiagoS2109/landing-tesla/README.md

 Original project by: https://github.com/midudev

-Some few changes and improvements made by my.
+Some few changes and improvements made by me.